andreas-mausch/andreas-mausch.github.io/_posts/2015-12-14-protractor-chrome-fake-geolocation.md

 {% endhighlight %}

 Oh, and now I found there is an issue about this topic with the same answer [here](https://github.com/angular/protractor/issues/2626).

+#### UPDATE
+Ok, the reason why the mocked version of stackoverflow.com (see above) didn't work for me was the timing.
+My app immediately tries to get the location, right after page load.
+The execution of browser.executeScript() just takes too long to have any effect, the geolocation has already been processed.
+After inserting a manual setTimeout(..., 1000) it worked.
+BUT: I do not want to have any artificial delay just to get my tests right.
+Ummm...have to think about that...

+At some point there will be a locate-me-now-button, so I will probably make my tests click that button after executeScript(fakeGps).
+It is not exactly what happens at user's end, but I think it will be good enough for the test. :|